stilldavid/userland-book/programmerthink/index.md

 - What if I discover corrections that also need to be made in the source documents?

 - What if I want to access metadata, like the original location of a file?

+- What if I want to quickly re-order the poems according to some new criteria?

 - Why am I storing the same text in two different places?